-Syntax show-weak pattern

-Description A symbol with a name that matches the pattern will be included in the output file as a weak symbol unless this is overridden by a later hide directive.

-When linking, no error will be reported if the new code contains a definition for a symbol with the same name as the exported symbol.

-Note: Any internal references in the isymexport input file are already resolved and cannot be affected by the presence of definitions in the new code.

-Example / Export myFunc as a weak definition /
+Syntax show-weak pattern Parameters pattern A pattern to match against a symbol name.
+Description • ne that matches the pattern will be included in the output file as a this is overridden by a later hide directive. - ror will be reported if the new code contains a definition for a ne name as the exported symbol. • eferences in the isymexport input file are already resolved and y the presence of definitions in the new code.
+Example / Export myFund show-weak myFund c as a weak definition / c DIAGNOSTIC I MESSAGES This section lists the messages produced by isymexport: Es001: could no ot open file filename isymexport failed to open the specified file.

-show-weak myFunc

-DIAGNOSTIC MESSAGES

-This section lists the messages produced by isymexport:

-Es001: could not open file filename

-isymexport failed to open the specified file.